urbit/urbit/readme.md

 longer messages.
 The implementation significantly benefits from 64 bit architectures, if possible compile as 64 bit.

-As a comparison, RSA-2048 (which has a lower security level than Ed25519) got 143 signatures per second and 4644 verifications per second on the same machine.
+As a comparison, OpenSSL's RSA-2048 implementation (which has a lower security level than Ed25519) got 143 signatures per second and 4644 verifications per second on the same machine.

 Usage